The Study

 Sourcing the Menu: Water & Beverages

 NOTE: This is an edited version of portions of Appendices 2 & 3 of the “Revised Stealth Syndromes Study Protocol as approved by the University of California San Francisco Medical School Committee on Human Research.
-Standards and Sourcing (From Appendix 2) Water All water consumed and/or used for cooking, washing, drinking or used to irrigate […]
+This ad-free article is made possible by the financial support of the Center for Research on Environmental Chemicals in Humans: a […]

 Continue Reading